FrankTaylorLieder/otail/README.md

 (No promises!)

-- Coloured matching.
+- Colouring.
 Highlight interesting content wherever it appears in the UI.
 - Layered filtering.
 Consecutively apply filters to narrow down a search.

 ## Installing

-Install from a locally clones git repo:
+Install from a locally cloned git repo:

 - `cargo install --path .`

-or directly:
+or directly from git:

 - `cargo install --git https://github.com/FrankTaylorLieder/otail.git`

 ## Running

-Running:
+Run:

 - `otail <file>`